nanovna-v2/NanoVNA2-firmware/README.md

 ### Entering DFU mode
 ```
 Switch the device off
-Press the left button (the one closest to the Port 1 or the On/Off switch)
+Press and hold down the left button (the one closest to the Port 1 or the On/Off switch)
-Switch the device on (screen stays white)
+Switch the device on (screen stays white), release the button
 ```